jushcooly/seojunhyeok.academicpages.github.io/_pages/activities.md

 **Image Processing for Engineering and Science Specialization(Coursera)**
 <br>
 I am interested in computer vision, but I don't know much about it, so I am taking a course that teaches how to use matlab and computer vision.<br>
-I am learning basic techniques such as image structure, image color separation, and image segmentation. link- [link](https://www.coursera.org/specializations/image-processing)
+I am learning basic techniques such as image structure, image color separation, and image segmentation.<br>
+link- [link](https://www.coursera.org/specializations/image-processing)